pschiffmann/react-rfcs/text/0000-use-for-each.md

 _Listing 4-2: Explaining useForEach in terms of a simple "for ... of" loop._

 Code listing 4-2 is not valid React code, because it violates the [Rules of Hooks](https://react.dev/reference/rules/rules-of-hooks).
-Code listing 4-1 is valid React code, follows the Rules of Hooks, and results in the same runtime behaviour.
+Code listing 4-1 is valid React code, follows the Rules of Hooks, but otherwise results in the same runtime behaviour.

 ### Associating state with keys